Sherlock Academy

-Sherlock Academy (シャーロック＋アカデミー, Shārokku Akademī) is a Japanese light novel series written by Kyōsuke Kamishiro and illustrated by Shirabii.
-It began publication under Media Factory's MF Bunko J imprint in June 2023; four volumes have been released as of August 2025.
-A manga adaptation illustrated by Amechaya has been announced and will run on Bungeishunjū's Buncomi manga service.
+Sherlock Academy (シャーロック+アカデミー, Shārokku Akademī) is a Japanese light novel series written by Kyōsuke Kamishiro and illustrated by Shirabii.
+It began publication under Media Factory's MF Bunko J imprint in June 2023; five volumes have been released as of June 2026.
+A manga adaptation illustrated by Amechaya began serialization on Bungeishunjū's Buncomi manga service in February 2026, and has been compiled into a single volume as of June 2026.

 Plot

 The series follows Misaki Fumisaki and Shia E. Hazeldine, two new students at a school for budding detectives.
 Japan is currently facing a crime wave, increasing the demand for detectives.
 The two immediately become involved when they realize that they related to people who were once-bitter enemies: Misaki's grandfather was a notorious crime boss, while Shia is the adopted daughter of a noted detective.
 The two form a rivalry as they solve cases.